marsdrums/test-tutorial/visual-quality/index.md

 y = -2x^3 + 3x^2
 $$

 which happens to be the function plotted in the graph above.
-In the codomain [0; 1], this function exhibits the curves we are after.
+In the codomain [0; 1], this function exhibits the curve we are after.

 ### Filter motion in the freqeuncy domain